y13i/awsprice/README.md

 (default: `pp`)

-output format ("pp" or "json")
+Output format. ("pp" or "json")

 #### `--cacheTTL value`

 (default: `24h`)

-max age of cache. if existing cache file is older than this value, cache will be recreated. using [`time.ParseDuration(s string)`](https://golang.org/pkg/time/#ParseDuration)
+Max age of cache.
+If existing cache file is older than this value, cache will be recreated. using [`time.ParseDuration(s string)`](https://golang.org/pkg/time/#ParseDuration).

 #### `--clearCache`

-remove all cache files before exiting
+Remove all cache files before exiting.

 #### `--help, -h`

-show help
+Show help.

 #### `--version, -v`

-print the version
+Print the version.